spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 - An installed PCG.
 Review [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg) for guidance.

-# Create a MAAS cloud account
+# Register a MAAS cloud account

 Follow these steps to create additional MAAS cloud accounts.